ScottLogic/blog/_posts/2024-08-05-lessons-on-data-quality.md

 ## Creating a Dataset

-Before we could start using Binoculars, we needed to create a sizeable dataset that contained both human and AI-written code.
+Before we could start using Binoculars, we needed to create a sizeable dataset of human and AI-written code, that contained samples of various tokens lengths.
 To achieve this, we developed a code-generation pipeline, which collected human-written code and used it to produce AI-written files or individual functions, depending on how it was configured.

 ![jpg]({{ site.github.url }}/alaws/assets/data-quality/old-code-generation-pipeline.png)
 _Our proposed pipeline for generating AI code samples_

 First, we provided the pipeline with the URLs of some GitHub repositories and used the GitHub API to scrape the files in the repositories.
 To ensure that the code was human written, we chose repositories that were archived before the release of Generative AI coding tools like [GitHub Copilot](https://github.com/features/copilot).

 If we were using the pipeline to generate functions, we would first use an LLM ([GPT-3.5-turbo](https://platform.openai.com/docs/models/gpt-3-5-turbo)) to identify individual functions from the file and extract them programmatically.
+Using an LLM allowed us to extract functions across a large variety of languages, with relatively low effort.

 Finally, we asked an LLM to produce a written summary of the file/function and used a second LLM to write a file/function matching this summary.